DevelAngel/swayr/README.md

   one.
 (This is useful for accessing swayr commands which are not bound to a key.)
-* `nop` (unsurprisingly) does nothing, the command can be used to break out of a sequence of [window cycling commands](#swayr-cycling-commands).
+* `nop` (unsurprisingly) does nothing, the command can be used to break out of a sequence of [non-menu switching commands](#swayr-non-menu-switchers) or [window cycling commands](#swayr-cycling-commands).
 The LRU window order is frozen when the first cycling command is processed and remains so until a non-cycling command is received.
 The `nop` command can conveniently serve to interrupt a sequence without having any other side effects.

 ### <a id="swayr-screenshots">Screenshots</a>